PhotonicsTUL/PLaSK/doc/geometry.rst

-| Defining a geometry first one have to define its type.
+| One can also define geometry directly in the program in the **Geometry** tag.
+First the type of the geometry must be chosen.
 There are three possibilities: a two-dimensional Cartesian geometry, a two-dimensional cylindrical geometry or a three-dimensional Cartesian geometry.
 For attributes of these geometries see section :ref:`sec-xpl-geometry-types`. **Name** is obligatory for further reference.
 More than one geometry can be specified.

-Into newly defined geometry various items can be included:
+Into newly defined geometry various items can be included (press **+** symbol in the top left corner of the program and select the **item** tag):

 1. **containers** are branches of the tree which include leafs.
 I.e. containers are boxes in which physical objects are placed.
 Containers are: